sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 1. Stop orbit.
 2.  run `orbit db reap` to clear the historical database.
-3. Clear the cursor for orbit by running `rover-core -c "dropcursor?id=HORIZON"` (ensure capitilization is maintained).
+3. Clear the cursor for orbit by running `rover-core -c "dropcursor?id=ORBIT"` (ensure capitilization is maintained).
 4. Clear ledger metadata from before the gap by running `rover-core -c "maintenance?queue=true"`.
 5. Restart orbit.